 Project is in active development, currently in progress:

-- Autonomous Raspberry Pi version that loads saved to usb-flash project and plays it as you configured on computer
+- Autonomous Raspberry Pi version that loads a project from usb-flash and plays it as was configured on a computer

-- Raspberry Pi shield to raise controll signal voltage, add second DATA+CLOCK output and phisical control with rotary encoder
+- Raspberry Pi shield to raise controll signal voltage, add second DATA+CLOCK output and physical control with rotary encoder

 - Nice durable case for comfort installation